Bed Bug Predators: What Insects/Animals Eat Bed Bugs?

 All the above-mentioned creatures are insects, and centipedes are arthropods, and that is the first of the many differences that distinguish them from the other bed bug hunters.
 Centipedes are quite large – some species are 15 centimeters long, and they are avid insect hunters.
 They hunt everything, from cockroaches to bed bugs.

 There is one thing about them that you need to know is that if you have a couple of centipedes living in your home, you might not know it, because they don’t leave any clues about their life behind them.
-The only way to know that they are in your home is by spotting them while they are in a search for a meal.
+The only way to know that they are in your home is by spotting them while they are in search of a meal.

 But again, when it comes to bed bug hunting, who would want to have a colony of centipedes in their home?
 They are big, nasty, and they can even bite.
 Centipedes have a poisonous and painful bite, which resembles the bite of a bee.

-Some kinds of lizards are prone to eating all kinds of bugs, and geckos are champions when it comes to bed bugs extermination.
+Some kinds of lizards are prone to eating all kinds of bugs, and geckos are champions when it comes to bed bugs’ extermination.
 Sadly, geckos, like most lizards, require special living conditions, because their natural habitat is specific, and you can’t just move them everywhere you want.

 When you think about our pets hunting for bed bugs, you would first think of cats and dogs.
-Cats love to hunt for some insects and they eat it with joy, but bed bugs are not on their menu.
+Cats love to hunt for insects and they eat it with joy, but bed bugs are not on their menu.
 They are too small, and cats are not lured to them.

 Dogs on the other side can be of great help when it comes to locating bed bugs.
 In some cases, they will eat them, but their help in locating those pests is enough from their side.